-Maps 1 and 5 in Volume 2 illustrate the existing Quality of Service (QoS) assessments for the primary cycle routes and a sample of the secondary routes in the Dublin West sector.
+The existing Quality of Service (QoS) was assessed for the primary cycle routes and a sample of the secondary routes in the Dublin West sector.
 The QoS typically is in the range of C and D on most existing routes where the cycling facility consists of advisory cycle lanes of minimum width or shared bus lanes.
 The two exceptions are the Grand Canal route which is a higher quality segregated facility with a QoS of A in sections and the Grange Castle Road which achieves a B rating in large sections.